Business Research Experience

 Participated in field studies of mammals, birds, and reptiles of desert riparian communities and the limnology of desert springs.

-Received a scholarship to conduct field and laboratory studies in: management of artificial lakes and ponds
+Received a scholarship to conduct field and laboratory studies in the management of artificial lakes and ponds

 Conducted primary research in: